 “…At different intervals, you measured the growth of plants as they were subjected to different conditions, and in the end, you tallied the increase in height of the different plants.”

 In a similar way, you start with an article, email or web page as your control and modify one small aspect of it to see how people respond.
 Maybe you change the feature photo at the top, or maybe you try a different headline.
-When you go back and look at analytics, you’ll start to see which option resonates best with your audience.
+When you go back and look at analytics, like your Google UTM Codes, you’ll start to see which option resonates best with your audience.

 Now that we know how testing works, let’s talk about the best way for you to implement it into your education marketing plan.